amittal91/DevOps-TechTalk-Nagios/README.md

 A detailed tutorial about setup can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-nagios-4-and-monitor-your-servers-on-ubuntu-14-04)
 The configuration files needed to be replaced in the server and host have been provided in the repo.

+###Advantages

+* *Comprehensive Monitoring in a Single Tool*: Monitoring of all mission-critical infrastructure components – including applications, services, operating systems, network protocols, systems metrics, and network infrastructure.

+* *Consolidated, Central Visibility*: Provides central view of your entire IT operations network and business processes.
+Central, aggregated view of multiple monitoring server instances improves visibility and shortens problem reaction times for IT operations staff.

+* *Scalability*: Monitor thousands of devices with a single monitoring server.
+Distributed monitoring architectures allow for monitoring 100,000+ node environments.

+###Disadvantages

+* The user interface is sloppy.
+Probably because it's very old.
+* Documentation not updated.
+The documentation given on the website refers to Ubuntu 6.x and 7.x